samlawski/codecookies/flask-tutorial/v1/14-server-and-deployment.md

 We're going to go with [Gunicorn](https://gunicorn.org/).

 To install it, run `pip install gunicorn` while your virtual environment is active.

-(Don't forget to freeze the requirements.txt file.)
+_(Don't forget to run `pip freeze > requirements.txt`!
+This is particularly important now because once you deploy your application to a server, you'll need the **requirements.txt** file to install all the package dependencies on the server.)_

 To use _Gunicorn_ to run your web server, instead of running `python run.py` in the terminal, you just run: